What are the Consequences of Plagiarism?

 You can avoid plagiarism by making sure to;

-Avoiding plagiarism is easy, and for those who don’t have malicious intent, there is absolutely no need to worry of facing any consequences.
+Avoiding plagiarism is easy, and for those who don’t have malicious intent, there is absolutely no need to worry about facing any consequences.